 The world is big and filled with beautiful places, but at the same time life is too short to get a really good look at every wonder the world has to offer.
 Too much of life is spent doing day-to-day obligations, and too little is spent on families, friends, and even yourself.

 Both natural and man-made wonders are spread all across the globe, and there are just too many of them to see in one lifetime.
 If you are inclined to start your journey anyway, however, these places should be at the top of your list.

 The world’s wonders are too vast, but if you are looking to spice things up and see some of earth’s finest, you can tick off a couple.

 Below are the top 10 Best Places To Visit In The World before you die.
 Must add destinations to your bucket list:

 1. Angkor Wat

 Stories have been told over and over again about the majestic Angkor Wat.
 It does not matter how often you hear it, there isn’t really anything that can prepare for the real-life experience of being inside the world’s most audacious religious monument.

-The entire area of Angkor complex covers about 1,000 square kilometres of the former Khmer Empire.
+The entire area of the Angkor complex covers about 1,000 square kilometers of the former Khmer Empire.
 It would take you days and a whole lot of memory cards to capture every single mesmerizing detail you see.